halex5000/ld-articles/Astro LaunchDarkly/5 Things That Make Astro Unique for Building Web Apps.md

 </div>
 ```

 By default the component will render as static HTML without client-side JavaScript, but what if your component needs client-side JavaScript to render?
+Let's explore that next.

 ## Partial hydration

 Astro has tools built in to allow you to selectively make components interactive (referred to as hydration).
 It provides [special directives](https://docs.astro.build/en/core-concepts/framework-components/#hydrating-interactive-components) to tell Astro when a component requires client-side JavaScript.
-This lets you tell Astro that the contents of a particular component should be rendered in the browser rather than during the build.
+This lets you inform Astro that the contents of a particular component should be rendered in the browser rather than during the build.

 For example, in the following example from the documentation, the first React component will render on the client immediately on page load, while the second will render only when the user scrolls and the component becomes visible.